Now being served

 Another mystery surrounding this delightful drink is its origins.
 ‘Jamaican’ most likely comes from the heavy rum presence and the hint of the tropics.
 As far as the ‘Quaalude’ part, I think the five alcohols speak for themselves, in the collective.

 Let’s talk a bit about the individual spirits that make up this memorable concoction.

-The recipe for the iconic and self-proclaimed original Amaretto, Disaronno, dates back to an Italian innkeeper who served as a muse for Da Vinci pupil, Bernardino Luini, as he painted a fresco of in the town of Saronno, Italy in 1525.
-The company’s description is “…an infusion of apricot kernel oil, absolute alcohol, burnt sugar and the pure essence of seventeen selected herbs and fruits.”, and even though theirs does not have any nuts in it, whatsoever, it has a slightly bitter almond flavor.
+The recipe for the iconic and self-proclaimed original Amaretto, Disaronno, dates back to an Italian innkeeper who served as a muse for Da Vinci pupil, Bernardino Luini, as he painted a fresco in the town of Saronno, Italy in 1525.
+The company’s description is “…an infusion of apricot kernel oil, absolute alcohol, burnt sugar and the pure essence of seventeen selected herbs and fruits.”, and even though theirs does not have any nuts in it, whatsoever, it has a slight bitter almond flavor.

 Baileys Irish Cream made its debut in 1974 as an immediate hit, and has enjoyed an enthusiastic following ever since.
-It is a liqueur of Irish whiskey and cream and was produced specifically for the international market.
+It is a liqueur blend of Irish whiskey and cream and was produced specifically for the international market.

-I didn’t garnish, as you can see, but the suggested décor is a slice of star fruit.
+I didn’t garnish, as you can see, but the suggested decor is a slice of star fruit.
 To be fair, it does add that extra little something, but most of the time, particularly if I’m at home, I’m not going to bother with fussiness, no matter how lovely.